Vision & History

 I. Origins

 In 1986, Larry Harvey and Jerry James went to Baker Beach in San Francisco and burned a wooden man.
 They decided to make it an annual event.
-John Law, the Cacophony Society, and hundreds of people got involved.
+John Law, the Cacophony Society, and hundreds of people organized and scaled the event.
 In 1990 Burning Man merged with a zone trip some Cacophonists had planned to an alkaline salt flat in the Black Rock Desert in Nevada.
 From 1990 - 1996 the event was held over hundreds of square miles in a dry lake bed ("playa") in Pershing County on land managed by the Bureau of Land Management.
-Various philosophies, bohemian groups, and lineages merged into and influenced Burning Man.
+Various philosophies, groups, and projects had an indirect or direct influence on the culture of Burning Man, and by extensition Fly Ranch.

 Collective Chaos